How much sleep does my child need?

 For children who do not stay in their bed

-Each time they stay in their bed all night they get a sticker on the Sleep Reward Chart.
+Each time they stay in their bed all night they get a sticker on the Kids Sleep Chart.

 Once they have completed their reward chart they receive a Sleep Certificate.

-All reward charts and printable certificates are free.
+All sticker charts and printable certificates are free.
 Give it a try and you will soon find yourself and your kids getting a good night’s sleep every night!